ericmoritz/fp/README.md

 Partial allows you to map function which normally takes more than one
 argument:

-    from functools2 import imap, p
+    from fp import imap, p
     from datetime import date
     import calendar